Old Manchester Golf Club. (1880 - 1960s)

 In the meantime another golf club had been set up by a group of enthusiasts and this was called Manchester St Andrews Golf Club.
 This was to distinguish it from the earlier Manchester club which was still in existence at the time.
 When the original club went into abeyance, the later club decided to drop "St Andrews" from its title and it became Manchester Golf Club.

-In the early 1890s the original club was revived but with the existence of the new Manchester Golf Club a new title was required.
+In 1892 the original club was revived but with the existence of the new Manchester Golf Club a new title was required.
 The revived club would be known as the Old Manchester Golf Club.
-It played its golf on a course to the south of Vine Street at Broughton Park where a nine hole course was laid out, just north of the now defunct Manchester Racecourse.
+It played its golf on a course at Broughton Park from 1892.
+In 1904 the club moved to a course to the south of Vine Street where a nine hole course was laid out.
+It continued at this location until closure in the 1960s.

 The Old Manchester Golf Club continued until the 1960s.